titon/toolkit/docs/en/components/flex.md

 ### Wrapping ###

 A block within a row (or column) will *not* wrap to the next line and instead will continue to squeeze (grow or shrink) to make room for other blocks.
-To allow wrapping of blocks, the `.region--wrap` modified can be used.
+To allow wrapping of blocks, the `.region--wrap` modifier can be used.

 ```html
 <div class="region region--wrap" id="wrap">